International Fire Code Permits

 Required by Kirkland Fire Department

 A limited number of permits are available without extensive review.
 Permits meeting certain qualifications may be applied and issued under one payment.
 Applicants must follow all conditions associated on the permit and the permit must be available on site at all times.
 Permits must be issued and paid for prior to the permitted activity taking place.
 Activities started prior to permit issuance are subject to double fees and civil fines.
 Permits are site specific and are intended to renew annually during a fire-safety inspection.
-The permit is valid for at least one year.
-However, the permit will continue to be valid until reissued, renewed or revoked.
+Most permits are valid for one year with some exceptions.

 Amusement Buildings – An operational permit is required to operate a special amusement building.